mocobeta/janome/docs/en/index.rst

 Streaming mode (v0.3.1+)
 -------------------------

-When 'stream = True' option is given to tokenize() method, it runs in streaming mode.
+When ``stream = True`` option is given to tokenize() method, it runs in streaming mode.
 In streaming mode, partial analyzed results are returned through `generator <https://wiki.python.org/moin/Generators>`_ interface.

 Use this option when you analyze very large text data.